recloudstream/csdocs/Integrations/stemiorelated.md

 # Stremio addon

 !!! warning **Read this before installing**
 The Stremio extension is still experimental.
 Don't expect a stremio like experience.
 You can add sources in cs3 using this method, but it'll be only for catalogue.
-So, when you will try to play the eps, it will show **No link found**.
+So, when you will try to play the eps, it will show **No link found**. **You can't stream torrent files using this.**
 !!!

 ## Installing Stremio